canonical/launchpad-manual/docs/developer/how-to/index.rst

 Launchpad development tips
 --------------------------

-Developing for Launchpad can be challenging, but there are different ways you can make things easier such as understanding how to debug and using specific tools for this, understanding how to test Launchpad scripts, using breakpoints, etc.
+Developing for Launchpad can be challenging, but there are approaches that can make things easier whether your goal is to use Launchpad for codehosting locally, test CLI scripts, generate API docs, etc.

 - :ref:`Update the global configuration for tests <update-global-configuration-for-tests>`
 - :ref:`Handle security policies <handle-security-policies>`